-Bringing pleasure from the eye to the heart, each piece has its own personality, a life of its own, channeled by the artist into our world.
-Light is the essence of the work, the silk is dyed, wrapped, steamed and unfurled ito its final form.
+In my studio I focus on bringing pleasure from the eye to the heart, each piece has its own personality, a life of its own, channeled by the artist into our world.
+Light is the essence of the work, the silk is dyed, wrapped, steamed and unfurled into its final form.

 Originally a native of Reading Pennsylvania, Joy Light ventured west in 1979 landing in Ashland, Oregon, where she has lived for over 30 years.
 A mother of three grown boys, she is passionate about organic gardening, cooking and home décor.
 Her line of art to wear hand painted silks was launched in 1989.

-Joy’s desire is to add beauty to the world with a unique perspective and to empower women by encouraging their self expression.
+Joy’s studio is where you can experience her desire to add beauty to the world with a unique perspective and to empower women by encouraging their self expression.

 980 Park Street, Ashland